Tattoo artist: Apprenticeships

 A tattoo artist traditionally earns the title by completing an apprenticeship under the strict guidelines of an experienced senior tattoo artist.
-A tribal tattoo apprenticeship can last as long as five years.
+The typical recommended length of tattoo apprenticeship is a minimum of three years.
 The apprentice will be trained in sanitation and proper safety techniques, typically during the first six months to a year of the apprenticeship.
 During this time, the apprentice is not allowed to tattoo, but will be expected to maintain the cleanliness of the studio and learn by observation.
 The cost of apprenticing can range from free labor around the shop to tens of thousands of dollars.
 Apprentices are generally expected to be excellent at drawing, with an ability to excel at customizing design ideas and genres, as well as various other styles of art in general.

 Artwork

-Tattoo artists create original tattoo designs for their customers, tattooists use flash (pre-drawn, stock images) or variations of known designs.
+Tattoo artists may use flash (pre-drawn images), often adapting the design based on a customer's requests, or work with customers to create original tattoo designs based on customer ideas and preferences.